SIGN UP FOR THE GOLDEN BOY NEWSLETTER TO RECEIVE PRE-SALE OFFERS, CHANCES TO WIN AND MUCH MORE!

 Another close decision loss followed on May 18, 2013 against future Hall of Famer Sugar Shane Mosley, but he got back in the win column in a big way on September 14 of that year when he scored an exciting 10 round split decision victory over England’s Ashley Theophane on the Floyd Mayweather-Canelo Alvarez undercard in Las Vegas.

 In March of 2014, a cut-induced technical knockout loss to Fernando Angulo slowed his momentum, but wins over Jorge Silva and Silverio Ortiz helped him end 2015 in the winners column.
 On May 6, 2016 Cano was back in business as he faced Alan Sanchez for the vacant WBA Continental Americas welterweight title which he ultimately did not take home via a split decision that gave Sanchez the win.
-This November 18 however, Cano is more determined than ever to end 2016 with a win against Mauricio Herrera at Fantasy Springs Resort Casino in Indio, CA.
+He ended 2016 with a win against Mauricio Herrera at Fantasy Springs Resort Casino in Indio, CA followed by two consecutive losses against Fidel Maldonado Jr. & Marcelino Lopez.